OpencontentCoop/ocevents/lib/recurr/README.md

 RRULE to Text
 --------------------------

-Recurr supports transforming some recurrence rules in to human readable text.
+Recurr supports transforming some recurrence rules into human readable text.
 This feature is still in beta and only supports yearly, monthly, weekly, and daily frequencies.
-It is not yet localized and only supports English.

 ```php
 $rule = new Rule('FREQ=YEARLY;INTERVAL=2;COUNT=3;', new \DateTime());